 Then, in the mid 1960s Comet, a cleaning product company, ran a series of commercials featuring “Josephine the Plumber.”
 This was one of the first depictions of a woman in a plumbing role, becoming an iconic character for many in the trades.

-It wouldn’t be until 1987 for America to have its first female African American master plumber, Adrienne Bennett.
-And since then, she’s been a force in the industry.
+It wouldn’t be until 1987 that America had its first female African-American master plumber, Adrienne Bennett.
+And since then, she’s used her experience to become a force in the industry.
 Now a CEO of her own contracting company, Adrienne mentors men and women while advocating for the trades.

 It’s clear having diversity ultimately comes with more benefits than uniformity.
 So why are some businesses hesitant to hire female plumbers?